Surjectivity of the total Clifford invariant and Brauer dimension: Introduction

-The actual construction of the total Clifford invariant itself is no small task.
-While some of the groundwork was layed in \cite{auel:thesis} and \cite{auel:clifford}, many fundamental results obtained here concerning the even Clifford algebra of a line bundle-valued quadratic form are new.
-These include the structure of the even Clifford algebra for line bundle-valued metabolic forms (Theorem~\ref{thm:metabolic}) and orthogonal sums (Theorem~\ref{thm:Cliff_perp}).
-We also provide a new direct tensorial construction of the even Clifford algebra and bimodule (see \S\ref{subsec:Even_Clifford_algebra}), which offers a novel universal property useful in establishing these results.
+The verification that the total Clifford invariant is well defined is no small task, and occupies the bulk of \S\ref{sec:line}--\ref{sec:invariants}.
+The majority of the work goes into establishing two fundamental algebraic structural results:\ the Brauer triviality of the even Clifford algebra of a line bundle-valued metabolic form (Theorem~\ref{thm:metabolic}), generalizing the main result of \cite{knus_ojanguren:metabolic}; and a formula to compute the even Clifford algebras and bimodules of orthogonal sums (Theorem~\ref{thm:Cliff_perp_formula}) leading to a generalization of the classical fundamental relation in the Brauer group (Theorem~\ref{thm:Cliff_perp}).
+To this end, we use a new direct tensorial construction of the even Clifford algebra and bimodule (see \S\ref{subsec:Even_Clifford_algebra}), which offers novel universal properties (Propositions~\ref{prop:universal_C0} and \ref{prop:universal_C1}) useful in establishing these results.
+These structural results for line bundle-valued forms are new and are useful in a variety of contexts.
+In particular, they go beyond the author's previous cohomological construction \cite{auel:clifford} of Clifford-type invariants.\\[-11pt]